scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 database of subjects, based on 27 upper torso anthropometrics (measurements) of the subject.
 As a simple solution, we can also consider using a simple spherical head model, and its corresponding HRTF, which makes use of spherical harmonics to solve for the sound pressure magnitude and phase at any location on the sphere surface.
-A frequency sweep of magnitude and phase is then the inverse Fourier transformed to obtain the HRIR.
+A frequency sweep of magnitude and phase is then inverse Fourier transformed to obtain the HRIR.
 The ultimate intent of the simulator is to serve as a clinical tool for blind sound source localization experiments.
-Human subjects will be exposed to several different HRIR models, where at least one model is a *personalized fit* based on deep learning using anthropometrics and/or a finite element wave equation solution using a 3D rendering of the subjects shoulders and head.
-Note 3D rendering of a subject can be obtained using *photogrammetry*, which estimates three-dimensional coordinates of points on an object from a collection of photographic images taken from different positions.
+Human subjects will be exposed to several different HRIR models, where at least one model is a *personalized fit* based on deep learning using anthropometrics and/or a finite element wave equation solution using a 3D rendering of the subject's shoulders and head.
+3D rendering of a subject can be obtained using *photogrammetry*, which estimates three-dimensional coordinates of points on an object from a collection of photographic images taken from different positions.